Including terms, policies, and waivers on registration forms

 [read terms](https://www.example.com/terms)

-When you have finished with this section Save custom fields.
+STEP 4: When you have finished configuring this section, Save custom fields.

 Event-Specific Custom Form Fields